All Episodes

 I'm supposed to just shut up and forget what I heard in 2007, 2003.

-I have a comment, but after after you hear it, I do hope that we will talk with each other and not over each other.
+I do hope that we will talk with each other and not over each other.

 Where we disagree.

-Not these wild misrepresentations that bear no resemblance to anything that's actually been proposed.
+Let's disagree over things that are real, not these wild misrepresentations that bear no resemblance to anything that's actually been proposed.

-Because the way politics works sometimes is that people who want to keep things the way they are will try to scare the heck out of folks, and they'll create boogeyman out there that just aren't real.
+Because the way politics works sometimes is that people who want to keep things the way they are will try to scare the heck out of folks, and they'll create boogeymen out there that just aren't real.

-We'll talk with each other, but not over each other where we disagree, let's disagree over what's real.
+We'll talk with each other, but not over each other where we disagree.

 I've never seen this man be so disconnected from reality.

-It's a whole different reality, Not even being acknowledged.
+It's a whole different reality not even being acknowledged.

-Now, here again, this next bite, this is Obama on his plan.
+Now, here again, this next mic, this is Obama on his plan, but he doesn't have a plan.

-He needs to be out there with every claim he's making, saying, here it is, Page XXX, whatever it is of my plan, this is what it is.
+He needs to be out there with every claim he's making saying, here it is, page XXX, whatever it is of my plan.

 All we want to do is set up a set of options so that if you don't have health insurance or you're underinsured, you can have the same deal that members of Congress have, which is they can look at a menu of options.